jlleongarcia/jlleongarcia/content/blog/book-da-datamodelling.md

 <!-- 'data-techniques-data-analytics' -->

-By understanding the principles of data modeling and the terminology associated with it, you will gain the necessary knowledge to design and work with data models, empowering you to make informed decisions and extract meaningful insights from complex datasets.
+By understanding the principles of **data modelling** and the terminology associated with it, you will gain the necessary knowledge to design and work with data models, empowering you to make informed decisions and **extract meaningful insights** from complex datasets.

 <!-- So, before you continue learning about: